roomate/MVA-Projects/Generative Modelling for Images/README.md

-# Generative models for Images
+# Generative modelling for Images